Lamden/docs/docs/dapps.md

 It could happen that a user deleted the keypair that was created for your dApp previously, and now is trying to connect to your dApp again.

-In that case you will get this error:
+In that case, you will get this error:

 **Your dApp was previously approved but no matching vk is currently found in the wallet.
 Prompt the user to restore their keypair for vk 'user's key' or add 'reapprove = true, newKeypair = true' to your approve request to have a new keypair generated.**

 If you need to generate a new keypair you can specify the newKeypair flag like this.
-A brand new keypair will be generated in the Lamden Wallet and associated to your dApp.
+A brand new keypair will be generated in the Lamden Wallet and associated with your dApp.

 ```javascript
 detail.newKeypair = true
 ```

-#### Only sent when wallet is unlocked
+#### Only sent when the wallet is unlocked

 All transactions of the dApp can be processed only in the unlocked wallet.
-If you sign out from the wallet, the dapp will return an error.
+If you sign out from the wallet, the dApp will return an error.

 ### dApp can use this to check the TAU balance of it from the masternode